lewisfish/signedMCRT/docs/main.md

 Source code can be found [here](/src/writer.f90)

+## Plotting Results

+To view the output of simulations you can use [this](https://github.com/lewisfish/data_cube_viewer).
+Alternatively to customise the plot you can adjust the following [script](../tools/plot_nrrd.py).

 ## Monte Carlo Radiation Transfer (MCRT) method

 Please see my [thesis](main.pdf) for an overview of the MCRT method